WHO SHOULD YOU CONTRIBUTE FOR?

 Local employees who are:

-Citizens and permanent residents of Brunei Darussalam, aged below 55 years including; Directors receiving salary, permanent employees, part-time employees, contract employees, temporary employees and employees on probation.
+Citizens and permanent residents of Brunei Darussalam, aged below 55 years (for TAP scheme) and 60 years (for SCP scheme) including; Directors receiving salary, permanent employees, part-time employees, contract employees, temporary employees and employees on probation.

 Employers must pay the contributions of all employees according to the prescribed rates.